dimanikulin/fva/FVADocMD/VIEWFUNCTIONAL.md

 - the connections between the components and photo album owner;
 - the connections between the components and external systems.
 </br>

-Basing on flow and user needs, [UI](https://en.wikipedia.org/wiki/User_interface) interacts with other main described below.

-There are following functional components of the system:
-- Data Processor;
-- Flow Controller;
-- Organizer;

-- Data.